molmod/psiflow/docs/index.md

 convergence issues) or do not contain any relevant information on the atomic interactions.
-While there exist a bunch of techniques in literature in order to check for such divergences, psiflow takes a pragmatic approach and simply monitors the temperature of the walkers.
+While there exist a bunch of techniques in literature in order to check for such divergences, psiflow takes a pragmatic approach and puts a ceiling value on the allowed temperature using the `max_excess_temperature` keyword argument.
+If, at the end of a simulation, the instantaneous temperature deviates from the nominal heat bath temperature by more than $T_{\text{excess}}$, the simulation is considered unsafe, and the walker is reset.
 Statistical mechanics provides an exact expression for the distribution of the instantaneous temperature of the system as a function of the number of atoms *N* and the temperature of the heat bath *T* (hit `ctrl+R` if the math does not show up correctly):